Finiteness of the percolation threshold for inhomogeneous long-range models in one dimension: Introduction and overview of the results

-The picture for \emph{long-range Bernoulli bond percolation} on $\Z$ is different.
-Here, any pair of vertices \(x\) and \(y\) is connected independently with probability proportional to we denote this model by $\operatorname{LRP}(\delta)$.
+we denote this model by $\operatorname{LRP}(\delta)$.
 The case $\delta\leq1$ yields graphs that have infinite expected degree and shall not interest us here.
 If, however, $\delta\in(1,2)$ then we have \(0<\beta_c<\infty\) and if \(\delta>2\), then no infinite cluster exists for any $\beta>0$ \cite{Schulman1983,NewmanSchulman1986,DCGT2019}.
 Our results suggest that the behaviour of $\operatorname{LRP}(\delta)$ in these two regimes is paradigmatic for those instances of the weight-dependent random connection model that show genuine long-range interactions.
 The third regime, which for classical long-range percolation on $\Z$ coincides with the boundary case $\delta=2$ is more delicate.
 In fact, it is known that \(\beta_c<\infty\) in $\operatorname{LRP}(2)$ and that there even exists an infinite cluster at the critical point $\beta=\beta_c$ \cite{AizenmanNewman1986,DCGT2019}, which is rather atypical.
 We refer to this particular model as \emph{scale-invariant long-range percolation}.